wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

 To make use of a terminal console on your laptop, you need to open the <strong>Terminal</strong> program on a Mac or, if you're on a Windows machine, the <strong>Git Bash</strong> program installed.

-   Since a Bash shell does not come with <strong>Microsoft Windows</strong> machines, a bash terminal program called <strong>git bash</strong> needs to be install by the Windows <strong>Chocolatey</strong> installer installing the <strong>msysgit</strong> package.
+   Since a Bash shell does not come with <strong>Microsoft Windows</strong> machines, a bash terminal program called <strong>git bash</strong> needs to be installed by the Windows <strong>Chocolatey</strong> installer installing the <strong>msysgit</strong> package.
 But you must have Administrator permissions to install them.

 On Windows: